 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU.
+The consolidated financial statements have been prepared on a going concern basis.

 The consolidated financial statements have been prepared on a historical cost basis.
 The accounting policies have been consistently applied by the Group and are consistent with those used in the previous year except as explained in the Change in accounting policies section of this note where appropriate.
 The consolidated financial statements are presented in EUR, except where otherwise indicated.